 Our Top 10 Picks for the Best Cat Litters for Odor Control

-If you prefer to use all-natural cat litter in your litter box, Nature’s Miracle Natural Care Litter is a great product for you.
-This cat litter is made from gentle, natural corn fibers so it’s easy on your cat’s paws and it doesn’t contain any harsh fragrances.
+If you prefer to use all-natural cat litter in your litter box, Nature’s Miracle Premium Litter is a great product for you.
+This cat litter is made from gentle, natural corn fibers so it’s easy on your cat’s paws.
 Plus, Nature’s Miracle Natural Care Litter is lightweight and easy to carry so you don’t have to lug heavy tubs of litter around.

-Pros: All-natural corn fibers, clumping formula, no harsh fragrances, lightweight and easy to carry, dust-free, easy on paws, works in automatic litter boxes
+Pros: All-natural corn fibers, clumping formula, lightweight and easy to carry, dust-free, easy on paws, works in automatic litter boxes

 Cons: Not as hard-clumping as clay litters, some cats don’t like the feel

 #9 Purina Tidy Cats 24/7 Performance Clumping Litter

 The Purina brand is a big name in the pet industry and their Tidy Cats line of cat litter offers many wonderful options.
 This Purina Tidy Cats 24/7 Performance Clumping Litter is specifically designed for odor control, offering three layers of protection against urine, feces, and ammonia.
 It is a hard-clumping formula perfect for multi-cat households and it features Tidy Lock protection which locks away odors on contact to keep your house smelling fresh and clean.